gvwilson/thirdbit/src/fiction/still-book/index.md

 "Oh, you mustn't tell them anything," Mister Leaf said hastily.
-"Why, if they found that you'd let this happen, they'd---they'd---why, they'd put strings on you, that's what they'd do!
+"Why, if they found that you'd let this happen, they'd—they'd—why, they'd put strings on you, that's what they'd do!
 They'd screw little eyehooks into your elbows and knees, and run black silk strings through them.
 They'd never let you move your own arms and legs, just to make sure you couldn't ever do anything like this again.
 Do you want that?
 No, I didn't think so.
-Now look, the rain has stopped---I think it's time for you to go home."
+Now look, the rain has stopped—I think it's time for you to go home."

 </section>